The impact of the formation channel on gravitational-wave-galaxy cross-correlations: Acknowledgements

-\acknowledgments The authors would like to thank Francesca Calore and Stefano Camera for constructive feedback on the manuscript.
+The authors would like to thank Francesca Calore and Stefano Camera for constructive feedback on the manuscript.
 KC acknowledges research support by the PPLZ grant of the Czech Academy of Sciences (Project No.\ 10005320/0501).
-FU acknowledges support from the European Structural and Investment Funds and the Czech Ministry of Education, Youth and Sports (project No. FORTE--CZ.02.01.01/00/22\_008/0004632).
-The authors acknowledge use of the local CEICO clusters {\it Phoebe} and {\it Koios}, as well as the {\it Metacentrum} computing facilities.\footnote{https://www.metacentrum.cz} Cluster support for the runs was provided for by the CEICO HPC wizard Josef Dvořáček.
+FU acknowledges support from the European Structural and Investment Funds and the Czech Ministry of Education, Youth and Sports (project No.\ FORTE--CZ.02.01.01/00/22\_008/0004632).
+The authors acknowledge use of the local CEICO clusters \emph{Phoebe} and \emph{Koios}, as well as the \emph{Metacentrum} computing facilities.\footnote{\url{https://www.metacentrum.cz}} Cluster support for the runs was provided by the CEICO HPC wizard Josef Dvo\v{r}\'{a}\v{c}ek.